-The El Paso Regional Campus (EPRC) was added to the UT School of Public Health in 1992.
+The El Paso Regional Campus (EPRC) of the UT School of Public Health opened in 1992.
 With the US-Mexico border less than a mile from the campus, the curriculum, research and community practice focuses on the unique health problems facing border populations.
 The sister cities of El Paso and Ciudad Juarez lie at the midpoint of the US-Mexico border.
 These cities, with a combined population of over two million people, form the largest international metroplex in the world.

-The UT School of Public Health EPRC offers certificate programs, a general Master of Public Health degree and a Doctor of Public Health degree in Health Promotion/Behavioral Science.
+The UT School of Public Health EPRC offers certificate programs, a general Master of Public Health degree (Customized, Health Promotion/Behavioral Sciences, and Environmental Health), a Doctor of Philosophy degree in Environmental Health, and a Doctor of Public Health degree in Health Promotion/Behavioral Sciences.

 Faculty at the EPRC focus on health disparities in the border region and the results of those disparities are the primary focus of the ongoing research at the campus.
 Improving prevention techniques and promoting health services among the Mexican-American community are integral parts of the research efforts in El Paso.

 The UT School of Public Health El Paso Regional Campus offers all levels of graduate from certificate programs to master’s and doctoral degree programs.

 The Master of Public Health (MPH) degree is the basic graduate degree in the field of public health.
 The MPH degree offered at the UTSPH regional campuses covers all five core areas of public health: biostatistics; health promotion and behavioral sciences; epidemiology, environmental and occupational sciences; and management, policy and community health.
 The EPRC offers MPH degrees in Health Promotion & Behavioral Sciences, Environmental Health, and Customized.